magali-caruso/Security-Scripting-Challenge/README.md

                   }
        ```

-   - If you complete the ip-address parameter and country at the same time, the ip-address will be blocked and the region not.
+   - If you complete the ip-address parameter and country at the same time, the ip-address will be blocked and the country not.
    - If you want to block a region, leave the ip-address parameter empty.

 ## Take into account